 The authorized user that you have granted access to your account will have the following privileges:

-• They can use the credit card provided to purchase goods and services.
+• Use the credit card provided to purchase goods and services.

-• They can add funds to the account if they wish to do so.
+• Add funds to the account if they wish to do so.

-Despite you granting someone else access to your account, the account will solely remain yours, which is the primary differentiation between a joint account and authorized user accounts.
+Despite you granting someone else access to your account, it remains solely yours.
 Moreover, neither you or the authorized person will need the others approval to access the account as it is the case in joint accounts.

-Legally, you, the primary account user, are responsible for any transactions made through the account, hence retaining the power to add or deduct a secondary user from your authorized user account at will.
+Legally, you, the primary account user, are responsible for any transactions made through the account.
+You have the power to add or deduct a secondary user from your authorized user account at will.
 Also, any debts and overdrafts will be directed to you, even if the secondary account user is responsible for them.
 So, you are the one who will be sued by your credit grantor if anything goes wrong with your account.

 The role of your credit grantor

 Your credit grantor is simply your bank.
 What role do they play in authorized user accounts?
 Your credit grantor is supposed to add and provide your secondary account user with a credit card to access the authorized user account.
 Some credit grantors charge some amount to provide this services, while some do it for free.